o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/errors-and-troubleshooting.md

 Script Canvas provides a mechanism to detect and report errors.
 Errors in Script Canvas are generally caused by invalid conditions.

-In C\+\+ Script Canvas provides the following macros for error management:
+In C++ Script Canvas provides the following macros for error management:

 ```
 #define SCRIPTCANVAS_NODE_DETECT_INFINITE_LOOP(node)